Kuala Lumpur–Karak Expressway

+(see List of reportedly haunted highways).

 Route description

 The expressway begins at Gombak, Selangor and its interchange with the Kuala Lumpur Middle Ring Road 2.
 Next, the expressway passes the Titiwangsa Range and the Genting Sempah Tunnel towards Genting Sempah at the border with Pahang.

 The section between Bentong and Karak is the sole route from Kuala Lumpur to Kuantan and vice versa, as Jalan Gombak, which serves as the toll-free alternative for the expressway, ends at Ketari, Bentong.
 At Karak, route 2 splits off, heading southeast towards the town proper while the expressway heads northeast to meet the East Coast Expressway.

 History

 Two-lane federal highway

 Kuala Lumpur–Karak Highway was originally built in the 1970s by the government of Malaysia as an alternative for the winding, narrow route 68 which runs from Gombak in Kuala Lumpur to Bentong, Pahang.
 The highway is also a part of route 2.
 The highway included a 900-metre tunnel at Genting Sempah, which became Malaysia's first highway tunnel ever constructed.
-It was officially opened in 1979 by Minister of Works and Communications that time Dato Abdul Ghani Gilong.
+It was officially opened in 1979 by the former Minister of Works and Communications, Abdul Ghani Gilong.

 However, the cost of the construction of this highway was considered as expensive for Malaysia which at that time was an agricultural country.
 Therefore, the government decided to make Kuala Lumpur–Karak Highway as a toll road to help cover all the construction works.
 As a result, two toll gates were constructed at Gombak and Bentong and the toll road was administered under Malaysian Highway Authority.
 The highway was officially opened to traffic in 1977.